helloimlixin/SharingApp/README.md

 contacts from their contact list, a contact is a potential borrower
 - **contacts**: a list of all contacts an owner has added into the app, these contacts are all potential borrowers
 - **borrower**: a contact that borrows an item an eventually returns it to the item's owner
+- **item**: an object that is owned by the owner and may be borrowed by a contact in the owner's contact list.
+- **item status**: the current state of the item, which defaults to *"Available"* and can be changed at any time by the owner.
+When an item is borrowed, the owner changes the item's status to *"Borrowed"*, and when the item is returned, the owenr changes the status back to *"Available"*.